Adams County Magistrate David Blackett Describes Nearly Being Stabbed To Death: 'I Felt Like I Was Dying'

 Immigrations and Customs Enforcement previously characterized Armenta-Vazquez as “a citizen of Mexico,” who was ordered removed from the U.S. in 1999.

-State records show Armenta-Vazquez has a lengthy criminal record in Colorado and has used several aliases.MORE NEWS: Multi-Vehicle Crash Shuts Down Highway 34 And 35th Avenue Intersection In Greeley
+State records show Armenta-Vazquez has a lengthy criminal record in Colorado and has used several aliases.MORE NEWS: Colorado Resumes Use Of Johnson & Johnson COVID Vaccine

 The trial is expected to run through the end of the week.